ktharakan/AirlineTicketManager/README.md

 A java interface that allows users to access, sort, and modify customer information

-Copy the repository into an IDE and run the CPTUser class to access the java interface!
+Copy the repository into an IDE and run the CPTUser.java in the src folder to run the application!